Theming: Industry

 In 1920, following the dissolution of several earlier organizations, the National Association of Amusement Parks (NAAP) was formed.
 In 1934 it merged with the American Association of Pools and Beaches (AAPB) to form the National Association of Amusement Parks, Pools, and Beaches (NAAPPB).
 After several name changes, it became the International Association of Amusement Parks and Attractions in 1962.
 Today, IAAPA represents more than 5,300 members from more than 100 countries, including many companies and individuals in the themed entertainment industry.

 The Themed Entertainment Association was founded in 1991 to organize small businesses in the industry.
 Today it has some 1,300 members, and divisions around the world.
 It hosts annual conferences and presents awards to individuals, parks, attractions, exhibits, and experiences.

 A number of former employees of Walt Disney Imagineering, Disney’s in-house design and construction subsidiary, went on to form their own themed entertainment companies, some of which later collaborated with Disney on theme park projects.
 Gary Goddard left Imagineering to start what became the Goddard Group, now known as Legacy | GGE.
 Bill Novey oversaw the special effects for Epcot Center and Tokyo Disneyland before leaving to start Art & Technology, Inc. Bob Rogers left to found BRC Imagination Arts.
 Bran Ferren founded Associates & Ferren, which was acquired by Disney in 1993.
 Ferren eventually left Disney to start another company, Applied Minds, LLC.
 Phil Hettema worked for both Disney and Universal Creative before starting The Hettema Group.

 Other companies serve organizations and individuals looking to incorporate theming into offices, product launch events, and even parties.
-Theme Traders is a London-based event theming company that serves this niche.